Red-Hat-SE-RTO/openshift-ztp/deployment-examples/sno-vmware-deployments.md

 * See [mac Generator for OpenShift deployments on VMWARE](https://gist.github.com/tosin2013/eb9e67ab88da09b9597f1b7760f199c9) before starting a unique mac is need for each deployment

 ### VMWARE DHCP Configuration
 > This configuration will auto assign ip address and auto assign the dns servers as well.
+This configuration will auto assign the vips for api and the load balancer.
 ```
 ---
 source_git_repo: https://gitea.example.com/user1/openshift-ztp